AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 5. Install the ThingType HPMA115S0 library: https://github.com/ThingType/HPMA115S0_Python_library (use **git clone**; [Detailed documentation](https://thingtype.com/blog/using-an-hpma115s0-air-particles-sensor-with-a-raspberry-pi/))
 6. Create a file (via **touch**) named `__init__`.py in the Adafruit_Python_BME280 and the HPMA115S0_Python directories, to make the importable in python.
   - **Attention (status Aug 26 2018)**: The directory name HPMA115S0_Python_library has to be changed manually to HPMA115S0_Python.
 7. Download the *sensortest.py* script from this repository to the directory, where the subfolders of the libraries are located.
-Run it, to check if everything works as expected: **python sensortest.py**
+Run it, to check if everything works as expected: **python sensortest.py**.
+Use CTRL-C to exit the program.

 If you see valid data received from both sensors: congratulations, you've build yourself a sensor node!